toakleaf/module-graph/README.md

 > Runs for every module

-Can be used to modify module object prior to inclusion in graph, or to bring in side effect modules when certain conditions are met.
+Can be used to modify module objects prior to inclusion in graph, or to bring in side effect modules when certain conditions are met.

-If nothing is returned, the module will be included as is.
+If nothing is returned, the module[s] will be included as is.

 If an array of modules is returned, they will be included in addition to the original module.